-- Full-Spectrum CBD Tinctures – You can take CBD tinctures sublingually or mix them with foods.
+- Full-Spectrum CBD Tinctures – You can take CBD tinctures sublingually.
 Many CBD enthusiasts consider full-spectrum products to be the most beneficial due to the entourage effect.

 - CBD Isolates – CBD isolates are easy to add to candy recipes, baked goods, vape e-liquids, and CBD isolates, or products made with isolates, are often preferred by those who are concerned with the trace amounts of THC found in full-spectrum products.